 Similar laws exist in other countries with more than one official language, so you must always check what your responsibilities as an employer are before taking on staff in such a country.
 These regulations may also extend to job vacancy adverts, which might need to be published in more than one language.

 Some employers in multilingual countries decide to go one step further than the legal requirements.
 An example of this can be seen in Wales, where both English and Welsh have official language status.
 As part of the country-wide goal to increase the number of Welsh speakers, around a third of employers offer their staff opportunities to learn Welsh.

 You may have already had your company’s website professionally translated into a variety of languages, which is a great way to make your products or services more easily available to international clients, but have you considered translating your social media content?

-These days many businesses use social media sites such as Twitter, Facebook, and Instagram to have direct regular contact with their existing and potential customers.
-If you are branching into a bilingual country such as Canada, it’s worth considering producing social media content in both languages.
+These days, many businesses use social media platforms such as Twitter, Facebook, and Instagram to have direct regular contact with their existing and potential customers.
+If you are branching out into a bilingual country such as Canada, it’s worth considering producing social media content in both languages.

 Although social media posts tend to be short and can be informal, accuracy is still fundamental.
 If your company’s tweets are full of linguistic errors, it gives a bad impression and could have a negative impact on your business.
 An experienced translation agency can help your company to present a professional image in every language.

 Remember that having your content translated into both languages of a bilingual country is not only about complying with the law; it will make you and your business appeal more to customers and show clients that you are taking their culture and languages into account.